sseering/book/README.md

-# handbook
+# Nu book
-The work-in-progress handbook for nushell
+The work-in-progress book for nushell